Rural Healthcare Quality

 These reporting programs are voluntary, but there are financial incentives for many providers for participation.
 Reporting rates vary by state, tool, and individual measure.

-Critical Access Hospitals do not have financial incentives attached to participation in CMS public reporting programs, but according to Critical Access Hospital Year 8 Hospital Compare Participation and Quality Measure Results, the 2011 Critical Access Hospital (CAH) national participation rate in Hospital Compare (reporting on at least one inpatient process of care measure) is 80%.
-Participation in reporting is growing among CAHs each year.
+Critical Access Hospitals do not have financial incentives attached to participation in CMS public reporting programs, but according Hospital Compare Quality Measure Results for CAHs, 2016, the 2016 Critical Access Hospital (CAH) national participation rate in Hospital Compare was 85.6% for inpatient measures and 60.2% for outpatient measures.

 Although these quality monitoring efforts are impactful for rural healthcare, they are often not tailored to rural facilities and providers.
 The Medicare Beneficiary Quality Improvement Project (MBQIP) is a quality improvement activity specific to Critical Access Hospitals (CAHs) supported through the Medicare Rural Hospital Flexibility (Flex) grant program.
 Participating hospitals voluntarily share quality data to drive quality improvements based on those data.